 5 consecutive absences- Home visit

+7 consecutive absences- Referral for potential involuntary removal per the process outlined below.

-7 consecutive absences- Note: Los Angeles Leadership Primary Academy will document any efforts to reach out to .
-This includes, but is not limited to, efforts to reach the family by email, phone, mail, and/or home visits
+Note: Los Angeles Leadership Primary Academy will document any efforts to reach out to and work with families to remedy truancy before initiating removal procedures.
+This includes, but is not limited to, efforts to reach the family by email, phone, mail, and/or home visits, as well as referral to SART.

 Unexcused Tardy